 Pistachio & Saffron Cookies

-Saffron and Pistachio, the perfect coupleThese simple gluten free cookies are the perfect combination of buttery, salty, zesty, and sweet.
+Simple, Gluten Free Cookies with Saffron and PistachioThese simple, gluten free cookies are the perfect combination of buttery, salty, zesty, and sweet.
 The base of the cookies was inspired by classic butter cookie flavors.
 We reimagined that classic buttery cookie into this gluten free version using almond flour.
 The addition of chopped pistachios elevates the flavor and texture.
-But the real star of the show is a sprinkle of Persian saffron on top, which adds a slightly floral vibe.
+The real star of the show, though, is a sprinkle of Persian saffron on the top, which adds a slightly floral vibe.

 First, you’ll pulse the almond flour with sugar and pistachios.
 Your goal is twofold here: you’re trying to incorporate all the ingredients while also chopping the pistachios.
 You’re not looking to make pistachio flour.
 Instead, you’re going for a chunkier, roughly chopped texture.
 The food processor also helps aerate the almond flour to lend a little lightness to our cookies.

 After about 10 minutes, you’ve got beautiful pistachio saffron cookies.
-Now comes the hard part -- give these cookies time to cool.
+Now comes the hard part—give these cookies time to cool without eating too many.
 When baking with almond flour it’s important to remember that it needs to cool after baking to firm up.
-So give them a little time on the pan then transfer them to a wire rack and allow them to cool completely.
+So give them a little time on the pan before transferring them to a wire rack and allow them to cool completely.